gazebosim/docs/tutorials/sensor/sensor_demo.md

 </plugin>
 ```

- The `TouchPlugin` will publish(send) message when the `wall` been touched.
+ The `TouchPlugin` will publish(send) a message when the `wall` has been touched.
 The tags of the plugin are as follows. `<target>` which will be in contact with our wall in our case `vehicle_blue`. `<namespace>` take the name space of our topic, so when our robot hit the wall it will send a message to `/wall/touched` topic.
+Run the world in one terminal.

+`ign gazebo sensor_tutorial.sdf`

-Run the world in one terminal and in another terminal listen to the `/trigger/touched` topic.
+In another terminal listen to the `/wall/touched` topic.

-`ign topic -e -t /trigger/touched`
+`ign topic -e -t /wall/touched`

-Drive your robot to the wall using arrows keys on the keyboard when you hit the bump you should see a message `data: true`.
+Drive your robot forward to the wall using the keyboard arrow keys.

+When you hit the bump you should see a message `data: true` on the terminal where you run the `ign topic -e -t /wall/touched`.

 Now we can use the `TriggeredPublisher` plugin to make our robot stop when hit the wall as follows:

 ```xml
 <plugin filename="libignition-gazebo-triggered-publisher-system.so"